 In statistical terms, for Intrastat, the intra-EU export or intra-EU import of goods for processing must be declared at the total (estimated) value of the goods.
-Thus, the intra-EU import or intra-EU export of goods for processing should be declared for Intrastat at market value (estimated) of the goods and intra-EU export or intra-EU import of the goods after processing must be declared for Intrastat at market value (estimated) of the final product obtained from processing (value of the goods initially introduced / delivered for processing plus processing costs and other material that goes into processed product).
+Thus, the intra-EU import or intra-EU export of goods for processing should be declared for Intrastat at market value (estimated) of the goods and intra-EU export or intra-EU import of the goods after processing must be declared for Intrastat at market value (estimated) of the goods and intra-EU export or intra-EU import of the final product obtained from processing (value of the goods initially introduced / delivered for processing plus processing costs and other material that goes into processed product).
 For further details concerning processing of goods, please see Chapter 5 Processing activity of goods of this Handbook.